melezhik/swat/README.md

 ## Routes
 Routes are http resources a tested web application should has.

-Swat utilize file system approach calculateing all existed routes as sub directories pathes in the project root directory.
+Swat utilize file system data calculating all existed routes as sub directories pathes in the project root directory.
-Let's say we have a project layout:
+Let we have a following project layout:

     example/my-app/
     example/my-app/hello/